Bottlenose Dolphin Surveillance Team for the Mississippi Sound

 Recognizing a Stranded Dolphin

 "How to Tell the Difference between Stranded Dolphins vs. Dolphins Engaged in Normal Behavior" - To avoid false alarms, review this pdf fact sheet before reporting a stranding.
 Certain normal feeding behaviors of bottlenose dolphins may give the false impression that the animal is in distress.
+Note: As of 1/14/14, the telephone number in this report was incorrect.
+Use the contact information listed below.

 A dolphin in distress typically: